conan-io/docs/reference/generators/cmake_find_package_multi.rst

 .. important::

-    If there is a global target shared by different packages, then the global target will be linked to all the components targets **across the different packages**.
-This means that the global target will include different components targets across different packages.
+    **Name conflicts**: If the name of the global target is the same for different packages, Conan will aggregate into this global target all the components from all those different packages.
+This means that this global target will contain information coming from different packages.
+For the components themselves, a name conflict will result in one of them being inaccessible without further notice.